AffiliateWP/affiliatewp-order-details-for-affiliates/readme.txt

 Fix: The [affiliate_order_details] shortcode was not checking to see if the affiliate had access to the order details

 == Changelog ==

+= 1.1.2 =
+* Fix: An issue with the tab's content not loading correctly due to recent changes made in AffiliateWP v1.8.1

 = 1.1.1 =
 * Fix: The [affiliate_order_details] shortcode was not checking to see if the affiliate had access to the order details